Britain’s hardest working mums…

-If you want to hold a local event, we’ll send you a pack including leaflets, posters and cow masks to cut out and use for any event.
+If you want to hold a local event, we’ll send you a pack including leaflets and posters to use.
 Even an hour of your time will make a huge difference – and local press coverage can reach even more.
 However, all we ask is you do what you’re comfortable with – and we’ll provide advice at every step of the way.
 To order your materials, email Liam – firstname.lastname@example.org – or call us on 0117 944 1000.

-3. If you use social media (Facebook, Twitter), change your cover picture to our Hardest Working Mum image and your profile picture to our White Lies logo (available to download below) for the week of 24-30 March to show your support and solidarity.
+3. If you use social media (Facebook, Twitter), change your cover picture to our Hardest Working Mother image and your profile picture to our White Lies logo (available to download below) to show your support and solidarity.

 6. Donate towards our campaigns and investigations.
 We need your help to continue our work towards a kinder and healthier future.